Are you asking yourself, “How do I create the best blog post workflow so that I can get my article published quickly?”

 What are reference links to include, you ask?

-As we mentioned, it’s important to learn how to build links and partnerships to be successful in your content strategy.
+As I mentioned, it’s important to learn how to build links and partnerships to be successful in your content strategy.
 This includes both internal and external links in your blog.

 The internal links are previous articles written by your company that add value.
 The external links are cited articles from outside sources that will add value and build partnerships.
 Be sure to include both so you can build trust with your readers.